Remodel your kitchen

 If you’re starting a kitchen renovation, now is a great time to create exactly what you want.
 When it comes to layout, always optimize your space; focus on functionality and how your design can cater to the needs of you and your family.
 For small spaces, a galley layout is a great option.
 Since horizontal space is limited, think vertical; stack counters and shelves high up on the walls, and try to find innovative storage containers and double-duty pieces.
 For larger layouts, try an L-shaped or U-shaped design with a big center island or peninsula.
 These shapes provide plenty of cabinet and countertop space, and you can add a bar-height counter to the island for an instant eat-in space.

-Another idea to consider is the kitchen work triangle, which is a 70-year-old concept that is still highly utilized within the design world today.
+Another idea to consider when you think about when you remodel your kitchen is the kitchen work triangle, which is a 70-year-old concept that is still highly utilized within the design world today.
 A simple idea that can save both time and energy, the work triangle connects the three main work areas: the sink, the stove and the refrigerator.
 As a general guideline, the distance between these areas should be no less than 4 feet and no larger than 9 feet.
 The sum of all three sides of the triangle should be between 13 feet and 26 feet.
 Given how highly effective this utilitarian design is, definitely take it into account when considering kitchen design ideas.

 How can I add more kitchen storage?